carto-pi/building-integration/README.md

 # Building Data Integration using Semantic Web
 >Python codes as Notebook files in execution order.

->A GeoSpatial Ontology which contains cardinal feature relations and cartographic scale defintions.
+>A GeoSpatial Ontology which contains cardinal feature relations and cartographic scale definitions.